vivzero/ThinkPad-X230-OpenCore/README.md

 | BIOS | 2.70 |

 ## Issues
+* POST hangs after OS reboot.
+  * Workaround: Remove USB stick before reboot.
+If you didn't, just wait until the Boot Menu appears, then remove it.
 * AirportItlwm fails after OS install or update.
   * Workaround: Replace the kext.
 * Docking station is not hot-swappable.